Why Employees Love Getting Paid Biweekly

 Determining Your Pay Frequency

-While it may be true that biweekly is the most common pay cycle, how do you know if it's right for your company?
+While it may be true that biweekly payroll is the most common pay cycle, how do you know if it's right for your company?
 There are a number of factors to consider, including your company’s industry and average wages.
 Simply put, each pay frequency comes with its own unique benefits and drawbacks.
 Your payroll team’s choice should be tailored to meet your employees’ unique needs.

 Weekly pay cycles are particularly common in blue collar industries like manufacturing and construction.
 In contract work, where work can stall suddenly due to permitting issues or a client running out of funds, more frequent paydays offer a certain sense of security.
 For HR teams, these same qualities make weekly pay cycles a nightmare to administer.
 Without the right technology or someone on your team dedicated solely to processing payroll, managing weekly paydays could prove too much of a challenge.

 In addition to industry, average compensation has a part to play.
-If the majority of your workforce is nonexempt or earns under $50,000 a year, it may make the most sense to opt for biweekly pay rather than a less frequent approach like semimonthly or monthly.
+If the majority of your workforce is nonexempt or earns under $50,000 a year, it may make the most sense to opt for biweekly payroll rather than a less frequent approach like semimonthly or monthly.
 While choosing one of the latter options might be easier for your HR administrators to handle, it asks a lot from employees to budget for an entire month in advance.
 In other words, more frequent paydays can help make it easier to pay the bills.
 Keep in mind that financial wellness can have a big impact on employee experience.

 Are your workforce’s needs so diverse that you can’t decide?
 Rather than settle on one approach, many companies instead pay their employees under more than one frequency.
 While doing so might sound untenable if you’re handling payroll in house or with spreadsheets, it’s actually a routine ask of most payroll vendors.
 Namely processes over $7 billion in payroll annually, much of it for companies in similar situations.
 To learn how technology can make processing payroll easy at any frequency, schedule a demo today.